caozhichongchong/buty_phyl/README.md

 ## Results
 The result dir of "Bayers_model":
-* `filename.infertraits.txt`: the OTUs inferring as butyrate-producing bacteria (1.0, 0.5)
+* `filename.infertraits.txt`: the OTUs inferring as butyrate-producing bacteria (1.0), unknown bacteria (0.5),
 and non-butyrate-producing bacteria (0.0).
-* `filename.infertraits.abu`: the total abundance of butyrate-producing bacteria in all samples.
+* `filename.infertraits.abu`: the total abundance of butyrate-producing bacteria.
+* `filename.infertraits.commensal.abu`: the total abundance of commensal butyrate-producing bacteria.
+* `filename.infertraits.pathogen.abu`: the total abundance of pathogenic butyrate-producing bacteria.
-* `filename.infertraits.otu_table`: the otu_table of butyrate-producing bacteria in all samples.
+* `filename.infertraits.otu_table`: the otu_table of butyrate-producing bacteria.
+* `filename.infertraits.commensal.otu_table`: the otu_table of commensal butyrate-producing bacteria.
+* `filename.infertraits.pathogen.otu_table`: the otu_table of pathogenic butyrate-producing bacteria.
+* `filename.bpbspecies.commensal.abu`: the abundance of commensal butyrate-producing species.
+* `filename.bpbspecies.pathogen.abu`: the abundance of pathogenic butyrate-producing species.

 The result dir of "Filtered_OTU":
 * Some temp files of filtered OTUs, alignment, and tree.